Mees-Molenaar/protein_location/README.md

-# Protein_location
+# Machine Learning to Predict Subcellular Location of Protein by their Amino Acid Sequence

-Using Machine Learning to predict the location of a protein in a cell.
+In this project, I have used AWD-LSTMs and ULMFiT to train a neural network to classify proteins based on their amino acid sequence.

 ## Building my own RNN and LSTM network using Numpy